-New Zealand Chinese Language Week is a Kiwi-driven initiative aiming at encouraging New Zealanders to discover Chinese language and culture.
+New Zealand Chinese Language Weekopens a new window is a Kiwi-driven initiative aiming at encouraging New Zealanders to discover Chinese language and culture.
 It was officially launched by Raymond Huo as a sitting Member of Parliament on 24 May 2014.
 This year New Zealand Chinese Language Week is on from 23 to 29 September.
-Explore all the events in the nationwide celebration during New Zealand Chinese Language Week.
+Explore all the events in the nationwide celebration during New Zealand Chinese Language Weekopens a new window.

 New Zealand Chinese Language Week Celebrations at Shirley and Hornby Libraries

 Coincidentally, Chinese Mid-Autumn Festival on 24 September and Confucius’ Birthday on 28 September fall during this year’s New Zealand Chinese Language Week.
-Christchurch City Libraries is collaborating with the Confucius Institute at the University of Canterbury to celebrate the two events.
+Christchurch City Libraries is collaborating with the Confucius Institute at the University of Canterburyopens a new window to celebrate the two events.

 Our activities include paper cutting, calligraphy, plate painting, Chinese games, Chinese folk dancing, and learning basic Chinese greeting and numbers.
 Free, no bookings required.
 Recommended for all ages.
 Caregiver required.